Uglemat/Malang/README.md

 The above function will always return the tuple `{atom, "string"}`, because functions returns the value of the last compound expression.

+If the first expression in a function body is a string, then that string will be the documentation string for that function.

+##Bind operator

 You pattern-match with the 'bind' operator, ":=".
 Like this